mouseless-eth/Speedrun-Ethernaut-In-Foundry/12_Privacy/README.md

 ##### Extra Info Not Related To Level
 - Due to their unpredictable size, mapping and dynamically-sized array types use a Keccak-256 hash computation to find the starting position of the value or the array data.
 These starting positions are always full stack slots.
-- Constant variables are stored in code not contract [storage](storage)
+- Constant variables are stored in code not contract storage

 Read more about layout of state variables in Storage from the docs [here](https://docs.soliditylang.org/en/v0.4.24/miscellaneous.html)

 ### Walkthrough

-**Let's inspect each memory slot individually and figure out what is going on**
+*Let's inspect each memory slot individually and make sense of what is going on

-1. let's inspect storage slot 0
+1. inspecting **storage slot 0**
 ```console
 cast storage $LEVEL_ADDRESS 0
 ```